yunojuno/django-impersonate-permissions/README.md

     return HttpResponse("OK")
 ```

-Once you have an active PermissionWindow, the user will appear in the `permitted_users` queryset.
+Once you have an active PermissionWindow, the user will appear in the `users_impersonable` queryset.
 Whilst you are impersonating a user, the middleware will check that the permissions window is still
 valid.
 If it expires (or is disabled), the middleware will redirect the request to the
 `impersonate-stop` URL, effectively logging the impersonator out of the impersonation session.